The Turing Test

 We can respond to this concern by noting that the construction of questions suggested by the results from mathematical logic—Gödel, Turing, etc.—are extremely complicated, and require extremely detailed information about the language and internal programming of the digital computer (which, of course, is not available to the interrogators in the Imitation Game).
 At the very least, much more argument is required to overthrow the view that the Turing Test could remain a very high quality statistical test for the presence of mind and intelligence even if digital computers differ from human beings in being subject to the Lucas-Penrose constraint.
-(See Bowie 1982, Dietrich 1994, Feferman 1996, and Abramson 2008, for further discussion.)
+(See Bowie 1982, Dietrich 1994, Feferman 1996, Abramson 2008, and Section 6.3 of the entry on Gödel’s incompleteness theorems, for further discussion.)

 Turing cites Professor Jefferson’s Lister Oration for 1949 as a source for the kind of objection that he takes to fall under this label: